smallpath/memory/docs/en/TUTORIAL.md

 #### Palette type
 `AE->File->Scripts->Run script file` to open `Sp_memory.jsxbin`.
-In this type, Memory supports shortcut keys.More infomation in the Memory setting window
+In this type, memory supports shortcut keys.More infomation in the memory setting window

 ## Item
-The element in Memory panel is called `Item`
+The element in memory panel is called `Item`

 ## Save layer
 `Right Click->New item` to save selected layers into a new item